 Goal 5: Gender Equality

 Today, gender inequality persists globally and stagnates social progress.
 Women continue to be underrepresented at all levels of leadership.
 We’re proud that over 50% of our executive positions at the VP level and above are occupied by women, and over 40% of our board members are women.
 This focus on equality extends from our corporate offices to our stores to our supply chain.
-In 2019, we appeared on Forbes’ list of Best Employers for Women.
+In 2019 and 2020, we appeared on Forbes’ list of Best Employers for Women.

 Goal 6: Clean Water & Sanitation